PrestaShop/prestashop-specs/content/1.7/back-office/catalog/monitoring/monitoring-listing.md

 - **Search reference** - a text input field with the placeholder, inputting letters and numbers, clicking Search CTA will filtrate the appropriate reference results.
 - **Name** - a text input field with the placeholder, inputting letters, clicking Search CTA will filtrate the appropriate description results.
 - **Blank dropdown** - a dropdown element, having Blank value by default, YES or NO value.
 - **Search CTA** - by default the button is disabled.
 Once there is something typed in the Filtering fields, the button becomes active.
+After clicking the button, the search results will be returned in the table.
+If there are no results found, there will be a black triangle icon with with a white exclamation mark displayed in table, and a small description above _No records found_.
+X icon and _Reset_ near Search CTA indicates about resetting the search.

 ### The list in section

 - **Checkbox** - category marking element which appears if there are more than 1 entries in a list.
-- **Number** - unique number of the product.
+- **Number** - unique number of the product displayed.
 - **Reference name** - unique product reference name displayed.
 - **Product name** - individual name of the product.
 - **Enable or Disable toggle switch button** - by default, the button is Enabled on the entries.
 It enables showing or hiding the product in Front-Office.
 - **Pen icon** - clicking redirects to product editing page.
 - **Three-dot menu** - clicking shows dropdown with the option **Delete**, which leads to Category deletion action.
 After clicking **Delete**, the pop-up with confirmation text will appear named _Delete selection Are you sure you want to delete the selected item(s)?_ and two buttons - one ghost button to **Cancel** the action and red CTA button to **Delete** the desired product.
 Delete confirmation _Successful deletion._ appears right after clicking the Delete, and pop-up closes right after clicking the Close button.

+###